jagprog5/choose/readme.md

 Transformations can be done in a specified order.
 This command prints every other word by:

-1. Suffixing each token with its arrival order
+1. Suffixing each token with its arrival order.
-2. Filtering for tokens that end with an even number
+2. Filtering for tokens that end with an even number.
-3. Substituting to remove the arrival order
+3. Substituting to remove the arrival order.

 ```bash
 echo -n 'every other word is printed here' | \